Dun-sin/Code-Magic/README.md

 - Pic Text - Convert images to CSS art.
 Just upload and get CSS art with just one click.
 - Gradient Text - Dual color gradient for your texts.
-- Gradient Border - Get dual color gradient with desired radius.
+- Gradient Border - Get dual color gradient with the desired radius.
 - Gradient Background - Make your backgrounds stand out by applying gradient colors.
 - Animations
   - Select one of the below options